 July 9, 2024

-Alberta non oil sands production includes wells classified as volatile oil, oil and heavy oil and excludes wells classified as Condensate and Bitumen.
+• Alberta non-oil sands production includes wells classified as volatile oil, oil and heavy oil and excludes wells classified as Condensate and Bitumen.

-Note that heavy oil wells can be developed utilizing thermal methods.
+• Heavy oil wells can be developed utilizing thermal methods.

 • Alberta conventional and tight oil production grew from 2017 through 2019 reaching almost 600 MBbl/d before a noticeable drop resulting from the impacts of the 2020 Covid pandemic.
 Production has since recovered hitting 635 MBbl/d in 2023.